Garramilla Boulevard and Tiger Brennan Drive Duplication

 The Boulevard will have a tropical, inner city feel and support development in Darwin CBD.

-Garramilla Boulevard formerly known as Barneson Boulevard.
+Garramilla Boulevard was formerly known as Barneson Boulevard.
 The Northern Territory Government renamed the Boulevard to its Larrakia name, Garramilla.

 Larrakia Development Corporation advised the word Garramilla has a significance for Larrakia people.
 The word refers to the white stone that appears in the cliff-faces around Darwin Harbour.